Updated: Nov 8

-Repeat this step for the other dimensions once you feel you have made a little progress (even doing a 5 min action is a big win!)
+Repeat this step for the other dimensions once you feel you have made a little progress :)

 Okay back to putting this stuff into practice.
 Another key that may help you is a subtle mindset shift.
 That is, try thinking of recovery on a continuum rather that viewing it on the extremes of life.
 For example: I’m either red lined/ burnt out at work or I’m vacationing on a beach drinking a margarita.